Back to ArcKit

 /plugin marketplace add tractorjuice/arc-kit

-Lighter clone: to skip the other AI-assistant distributions in the monorepo (~100 MB), add the marketplace from your shell with sparse-checkout:
+Lighter clone: to skip the other AI-assistant distributions in the monorepo (~100 MB), add the marketplace with sparse-checkout.
+Each plugin directory you want to install is listed explicitly:

 claude plugin marketplace add tractorjuice/arc-kit --sparse .claude-plugin arckit-claude